tyliang/BUS41000/README.md

 [Homework 4](Homework/HW4.pdf), [Solution 4](Homework/HW4_sol.pdf)

 Questions about the homework can be posted to Canvas Discussion section.
 TAs will answer them within 24-48 hrs during weekdays.
-Homework does not count towards the final grade, but I strongly recommend everyone to do *all the homework*.
+I recommend everyone to do *all the homework*.

 ### R Scripts (optional)